 Clergy are advised to notify the Bishop's Office as soon as practicable about their circumstances and amount of leave they may require.
 The Bishop has the discretion to grant up to two weeks compassionate leave.
 Ministry Units are responsible for continuing the clergy person's stipend and allowances during this leave period.
-A leave form should also be submited via ESS, or if required using Attachment C and submitted with appropriate documentation to ADS Payroll.
+A leave form should also be submitted via ESS, or if required using <a href="https://dx.doi.org/10.1001/jtm2.2001/jtm2.